Antonio447-cloud/load-balancer-solution-using-apache-step2/README.md

 # Load Balancer Solution with Apache

-*Demonstration of how to enhance the website solution that we implemented on project: "devops-website-solution-with-nfs-lvm" by adding a load balancer to distribute traffic between 2 web servers.
+*Demonstration of how to enhance the website solution that we implemented on project: "devops-website-solution-with-nfs-lvm-step1" by adding a load balancer to distribute traffic between 2 web servers.
 We will also use the load balancer so that users can access our website by using a single URL.
 The source code used on this project was retrieved from darey.io.*

-- *This project is a continuation of project: "devops-website-solution-with-nfs-lvm".*
+- *This project is a continuation of project: "devops-website-solution-with-nfs-lvm-step1".*

-- *We will continue using "devops-website-solution-with-nfs-lvm" EC2 instances to complete this project.*
+- *We will continue using "devops-website-solution-with-nfs-lvm-step1" EC2 instances to complete this project.*

 *Instructions on how to launch and connect to your EC2 instance using an SSH client:*